Europe’s Entry/Exit System (EES): What Travelers Need to Know

 Do I need to do anything before my trip because of EES?

 No pre-registration is required.
 Your first EES registration happens at the border when you arrive.
 Just make sure your passport is valid and in good condition.
-When ETIAS launches (late 2026), visa-exempt travelers will need to apply for that before departure — but that’s separate from EES.
+When ETIAS launches (late 2026), visa-exempt travelers will need to apply for that before departure — but that is separate from EES.

 Will EES slow down border crossings?

-Initially, yes — especially for first-time registrations.
+Initially yes — especially for first-time registrations.
+Budget an extra 30–60 minutes for border processing on your first trip.
 Over time, as more travelers are registered and automated e-gates are deployed more widely, processing should be faster than the old manual system.

 Do I still need passport stamps?

 For short-stay Schengen visits covered by EES, passport stamps are being phased out.
 Your entry and exit records are digital.
-However, you should still carry your passport — it’s your primary identity document and it’s needed for the biometric scan.
+You still need your passport as your primary identity document for the biometric scan.

 What if the system is down when I arrive?

 Border agents have fallback procedures for system outages, including manual registration.
-You won’t be turned away because of a technical issue.
+You will not be turned away because of a technical issue.

 Can I check my remaining days in the system?

-The EU offers a basic short-stay calculator on their website, but it requires you to manually input every trip — it doesn’t pull data from EES automatically.
-A real-time self-service portal linked to EES is planned but not yet available.
+A real-time self-service portal linked to EES is planned but not yet available as of April 2026.
 In the meantime, our Schengen Calculator does the same math with a cleaner interface.

 Does EES apply to land borders?

 Yes.
 EES applies at all external Schengen borders — air, sea, and land.
-If you’re crossing from a non-Schengen country (like Serbia, Turkey, or the UK) into a Schengen country by car, bus, or train, you’ll go through EES at the border crossing.
+If you’re crossing from a non-Schengen country into a Schengen country by car, bus, or train, you will go through EES at the border crossing.

 I have a residence permit in a Schengen country.
 Does EES apply to me?

 No. Holders of long-stay visas (Type D) and residence permits are exempt from EES.
-You’ll continue using your residence card at the border.
+You will continue using your residence card at the border.

 What happens to my biometric data?

 EES data is retained for 3 years from the date of each entry/exit record, or 5 years from the last exit if you overstayed.
-Data is managed by eu-LISA (the EU agency for large-scale IT systems) and is subject to EU data protection regulations.
+Data is managed by eu-LISA — the EU Agency for the Operational Management of Large-Scale IT Systems — and is subject to EU data protection regulations.

 Does EES work with the UK’s electronic gates?